 To be eligible for the Top-Up benefit, you must be approved for federal Tuition Assistance by a military department and be eligible for GI Bill benefits.
-To be eligible you must be an GI Bill participant, still on active duty, and must have served at least two full years.
+To be eligible you must be a GI Bill participant, still on active duty, and must have served at least two full years.

 The amount of the benefit is limited to the amount that the person would receive for the same course if regular GI Bill benefits were being paid.
 In no case can the amount paid by the military combined with the amount paid by VA be more than the total cost of the course.

 If you receive the Top-Up benefit, your regular GI Bill benefits will be reduced.
 The amount of entitlement charged for Top-Up payments as follows:

-The benefit is available for all courses that began on or after October 30, 2000.
-A copy of the Tuition Assistance Authorization form for the course that has been signed by an authorized military official will be required.
-People who have not requested MGIB benefits before should apply for GI Bill benefits using the VA's VONAPP website before using the Top-up benefit.
+A copy of the Tuition Assistance Authorization form for the course that has been signed by an authorized military official will be required by the school and the VA.
+You must apply for GI Bill using the VA's VONAPP website before using the Top-up benefit.

 Q: Is this a good deal for me?

 Using Top-up is a good deal if you plan to use TA to complete a degree program while on active duty, and don't plan to continue your education after service.
 Top-up can also be helpful for just taking a few courses with TA while on active duty.
 Then you can save most of your MGIB to use after service to complete your education program.